-- Microloans normally in the \$15,000 range; - Prioritizing diverse. intersectional and under-served women entrepreneurs; - Interest rate: Prime + 2% to Prime + 4% risk-rated: - Standard 2-year term; - Secured by GSA and personal quarantee, insurance assignment, no collateralization; - No pre-payment charges: - Instant pre-qualifications ícan via online be completed in less than 30 minutes); - Concurrent mentoring, training and development opportunities; - If application is approved. a loan administration fee of 1% of the principal will apply.
+- Microloans normally in the \$15,000 range; - Prioritizing diverse. intersectional and under-served women entrepreneurs; - Interest rate: Prime + 2% to Prime + 4% risk-rated; - Standard 2-year term; - Secured by GSA and personal guarantee, insurance assignment, no collateralization; - No pre-payment charges: - Instant pre-qualifications via online (can be completed in less than 30 minutes); - Concurrent mentoring, training and development opportunities; - If application is approved. a loan administration fee of 1% of the principal will apply.